jamiemills/zendesk-cli/README.md

 # Zendesk CLI

-A powerful command-line utility for managing Zendesk tickets directly from your terminal.
-View, filter, sort, and export tickets with beautiful table formatting and comprehensive filtering options.
+A powerful command-line utility and Python library for managing Zendesk tickets.
+Use it as a CLI tool for terminal-based ticket management, or integrate it into your Python applications as a library.

 ## Core Concepts